 “8B-4 Requirements concerning equipment for the treatment of domestic waste water

-The Administration may allow the use of the equipment for the treatment of domestic waste water.
-In this case such equipment and its components shall meet the conditions required by the Administration.
-This Chapter applies to all on-board sewage treatment plants which are installed on passenger vessels.
+This Section applies to all on-board sewage treatment plants which are installed on passenger vessels.

-Article 14a.01

 8B-4.1 Definitions.
-For the purposes of this Chapter:
+For the purposes of this Section:

 1. “on-board sewage treatment plant” means a sewage treatment plant of compact design for treating the quantities of domestic waste water accruing on board;

-2. “type approval” means the decision whereby the competent authority confirms that an on-board sewage treatment plant satisfies the technical requirements of thisChapter;
+2. “type approval” means the decision whereby the competent authority confirms that an on-board sewage treatment plant satisfies the technical requirements of this Section;

-3. “special test” means the procedure carried in accordance with Article 14a.11 whereby the competent authority ensures that the on-board sewage treatment plant operated in a craft satisfies the requirements of this Chapter;
+3. “special test” means the procedure carried in accordance with 8B-4.11 whereby the competent authority ensures that the on-board sewage treatment plant operated in a vessel satisfies the requirements of this Section;

 4. “manufacturer” means the person or body who is responsible to the competent authority for all aspects of the type approval procedure and for ensuring conformity of production.
 This person or body does not have to be involved in all stages of the construction of the on-board sewage treatment plant.
-If the on-board sewage treatment plant is converted by modifications or retrofitting after its original manufacture for use on a craft for the purposes of this Chapter , the person or body having carried out the modifications or retrofitting is considered as the manufacturer;
+If the on-board sewage treatment plant is converted by modifications or retrofitting after its original manufacture for use on a vessel for the purposes of this Section, the person or body having carried out the modifications or retrofitting is considered as the manufacturer;

-5. “information document” means the document set out in Appendix VI , Part II that lists the information to be supplied by an applicant;
+5. “information document” means the document set out in Appendix 8, Part II that lists the information to be supplied by an applicant;